StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/share-an-observable.md

     {!includes/sharing-rules-case-observables.md!}

     !!! info "Sharing existing observables"
         Observables sharing rules apply only to new observables.
-Existing observables will not be shared automatically when updating the rules.
+Existing observables won't be shared automatically when updating the rules.
         To apply the new rules to existing observables, follow these steps:
             1. Select **Manage case sharings** again.
             2. Turn off the **Share this case?** toggle for the relevant organization.